mangeshkokse/docker/docker_QA.md

 By combining these techniques, you can significantly reduce the size of Docker images, making them faster to build, pull, and deploy.

-# Advanced: What is a Layer in Docker?

 # Q. What is a Layer in Docker?

 In Docker, a **layer** is a single instruction in a Dockerfile that creates a new filesystem snapshot.
 Each instruction in a Dockerfile (like `RUN`, `COPY`, `ADD`) creates a layer.
 Docker images are built in layers, and each layer represents a change or modification made on top of the previous one.